Zanadukhan/catgram/README.md

 Hence, all the references to cats in this, but it can be adjusted for any purpose.

 # What does this do?
-1. This script looks into your Google Drive and pulls out images from a folder that matches the correct conditions
+1. This script looks into your Google Drive and pulls out images from a folder that matches the correct conditions (must be named 'cat pics')
-  - You are given an option to create a new folder when you run the script
+  - If a folder is not found, a new one is created for you
 2. The pictures are downloaded and moved into the 'instagram_uploads' folder so that the instabot knows where to search for JPGs